Antisemitism in US higher education: During the Gaza war

 In August 2024, New York University updated its discrimination policy so that speech that would be considered discriminatory when addressing Jews or Israelis will also be considered discriminatory when substituting the term "Zionist".
-Columbia University restricted access to campus out of concern for 'reports of potential disruptions' at the beginning of the new semester.
+Columbia University restricted campus access amid 'reports of potential disruptions' at the beginning of the new semester.
 Anti-Israel activists also vandalized Cornell University on the first day of classes.
 Also in August 2024, MIT denounced the distribution of 'antisemitic' "Mapping Project" flyers at orientation.
 MIT President Sally Kornbluth said that while she supports free speech, she thought the flyers promoted antisemitism and made some students feel uncomfortable.

-An August 2024 study published by the Cohen Center for Modern Jewish Studies of historically Jewish Brandeis University assessed survey results from undergraduate students at 60 schools with large Jewish populations, finding that one-third of non-Jewish college students in the U.S. endorsed antisemitic or anti-Israel views.
+An August 2024 study published by the Cohen Center for Modern Jewish Studies of Brandeis University assessed survey results from undergraduate students at 60 schools with large Jewish populations, finding that one-third of non-Jewish college students in the U.S. endorsed antisemitic or anti-Israel views.

 In September 2024, the Anti-Defamation League further rated universities with the highest reported incidents of anti-Israel harassment and attacks: Columbia University (52), University of Michigan, Ann Arbor (38), Harvard University (36), University of California, Berkeley (36), University of California, Los Angeles (UCLA) (35), Rutgers University, New Brunswick (33), Stanford University (30), Cornell University (27), University of Washington (26), and University of North Carolina, Chapel Hill (25).

 In September 2024, the University of Pennsylvania announced a new office to fight religious intolerance.
-An independent investigation ordered by New York Governor Kathy Hochul into antisemitism in CUNY called for a "complete overhaul" of the system's policies relating to antisemitism; Hochul furthermore directed CUNY to use the IHRA working definition of antisemitism in assessing antisemitism claims.
+An independent investigation ordered by New York Governor Kathy Hochul into antisemitism at CUNY called for a "complete overhaul" of the system's policies related to antisemitism; Hochul furthermore directed CUNY to use the IHRA working definition of antisemitism in assessing antisemitism claims.
 This was coupled with a report detailing a 10-month investigation into antisemitism at CUNY, published by Former New York Chief Judge Jonathan Lippman, also calling for an overhaul of CUNY's system in addressing antisemitism.
 In parallel, CUNY Jewish students shared a first-hand account of campus antisemitism with Congressman Ritchie Torres and New York City Mayor Eric Adams at a roundtable at New York City Hall.

+In October 2024, the U.S. House Education and the Workforce Committee released a report titled Antisemitism on College Campuses Exposed, finding antisemitism to be a widespread issue in American higher education.
+The report highlighted failures to address what it described as antisemitic behavior in relation to Gaza war protests at universities by university leaders, faculty members, and student groups, saying that such actors sometimes 'legitimized and fomented antisemitism in classrooms and on campus grounds.'
+The report also pointed to the failure of many universities in effectively enforcing disciplinary policies, leaving Jewish students vulnerable to harassment and hostile learning environments.
+Inside Higher Ed described the report's findings as characterizing campus antisemitism as "systemic," while Jewish Insider notes the role certain faculty and student organizations had in supporting antisemitic sentiment.